google/applied-machine-learning-intensive/v2/04_classification/03_classification_with_tensorflow/slides.md

 > slope     | slope of peak of exercise ST segment<br>1 = upslope<br>2 = flat<br>3 = downslope

 <!--
-The next two columns have to do with an exercise stress test that the patients did.
+The next two columns have to do with an exercise stress test the patients completed.

-'thalach' is maximum heart rate that the patient achieved during the exercise session.
+'thalach' is the maximum heart rate the patient achieved during the exercise session.

 'exang' is a categorical variable that lets us know if the exercise caused angina.